jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 fixed inputs or jobs and edges corresponding to dependencies.
 The structure of this graph is determined statically (ie without any dependence on runtime data).
-Execution proceeds by running tasks whose inputs are ready and letting the task run to completion before marking its outputs as available.
+Execution proceeds by running tasks whose inputs are ready and letting the task run to completion before marking its outputs as available to trigger the execution of more tasks or the termination of the flow.

 A *task* is defined by: